KarolAltamirano/generator-angular-webpack/app/templates/common/README.md

 # CONFIG FILE config.json
-    jsHeader : Order of JavaScript files loaded in header (if using ES2015 version of SCAFFOLD, write these files in ES5) css      : Main SCSS files
+    jsHeader : Order of JavaScript files loaded in header (these files are not compiled with webpack, for these files use JS pattern similar to pattern used in src/scripts/globals/appSettings.js, if using ES2015 version of SCAFFOLD write these files in ES5)
+    css      : Main SCSS files
     root     : List of RootFiles to copy to website folder